 It can also help heal ulcers by acting protection from further damage, plus offers a healthier, natural alternative to antibiotics for the treatment of stomach ulcers.
 (5)

 If you’re unsure if you suffer from leaky gut, take my leaky gut test.
 If, indeed, you appear to have leaky gut, L-glutamine is the No. 1 amino acid you need to help heal and repair it.

 3. Boosts brain health

 A precursor to the neurotransmitter glutamate in your brain, glutamine is key to boosting your brain health.
 Why?
 A disruption of the glutamine-glutamate cycle can result in all kinds of brain problems, including Reye’s Syndrome, epilepsy, bipolar disorder, schizophrenia, anxiety, depression and alcohol addiction.
 (6)

 Glutamine can also help stall brain aging.
 Mitochondrial dysfunction causes abnormal increases in the neurotransmitter glutamate and, again, puts the brain at risk for developing the above problems.
 A study conducted at the New York University School of Medicine showed that even mild traumatic brain injury caused brain atrophy, and most of this damage was due to the disrupted glutamine-glutamate cycle and an abnormal increase in glutamate levels.
 (7)

 4. Improves IBS and diarrhea

 Glutamine helps improve IBS and diarrhea by balancing mucus production, which results in healthy bowel movements.
-(8) If you have Hashimoto’s or an underactive thyroid, L-glutamine should be a part of your hypothyroidism diet.
-If you suffer from IBS symptoms like constant diarrhea or ulcerations, L-glutamine needs to be part of your IBS diet.
+(8) If you have Hashimoto’s or an underactive thyroid, it should be a part of your hypothyroidism diet.
+If you suffer from IBS symptoms like constant diarrhea or ulcerations, it needs to be part of your IBS diet.